Alentejo Praias between Comporta and Cabo Sardao

 Which beach from Comporta to Porto Covo

-If you like original beaches, you will love the beaches in the Alentejo.
+Those who like pristine beaches will definitely love the beaches in the Alentejo.
 We were there in January.
-Actually, the Alentejo beaches begin near the town of Tróia in the north of the peninsula, which separates the lagoon of Setubal from the Atlantic.
-The trip to Tróia, however, we spared us, because the place except a few hotels and Roman ruins has no special attractions.
-But worth a visit are the beaches stretching from Tróia south to Porto Covo.
+We start our journey in Evora.
+The Alentejo beaches actually begin at the city of Tróia in the north of the peninsula, which separates the Setubal lagoon from the Atlantic.
+However, we saved the drive to Tróia, as the place has no special sights apart from a few hotels and Roman ruins.
+The beaches that stretch south from Tróia to Porto Covo are worth a visit.

 We used the time we had saved instead of visiting Tróia for a stay on the beach at Comporta.
 This place consists of only a few houses and is located about fifteen kilometers south of Tróia.
 Even in winter, the beach of Comporta is worth a detour.
 Boardwalks lead from the car park over the dunes to the kilometer-long wide sandy beach.
 Above the beach, there is also a beach café, which in the summer are certainly popular.
 In January, however, it is closed.
 However, it offers beautiful photo opportunities with its blue-painted wooden walls.
 In any case, from this beach you can look out onto the immensity of the Atlantic Ocean.
 An uplifting feeling!